ganeti/ganeti/man/gnt-cluster.rst

 prefix under which the virtual MAC addresses of your instances will be generated.
 The prefix must be specified in the format ``XX:XX:XX`` and the default is ``aa:00:00``.

-The ``--no-lvm-storage`` option allows you to initialize the cluster without lvm support.
-This means that only instances using files as storage backend will be possible to create.
-Once the cluster is initialized you can change this setup with the **modify** command.

 The ``--no-etc-hosts`` option allows you to initialize the cluster without modifying the /etc/hosts file.